FREE Auto Insurance Comparison

 Root car insurance (an app-based insurance company) among others, advertises that they’ll cancel your old policy for you when you switch to them.
 Now THAT makes things easy!

-We summed up everything next!
+We sum up everything next!
 Make sure you don’t miss a point when you’re canceling car insurance.
+And before you cancel, be sure you’ve compared rates from all providers using our handy comparison tool!

 Right here, right now, you’ll find a simple checklist of the most important things to do when canceling insurance: